grazinskisd/circles-vs-blocks/README.md

 * Since large numbers are used, for more pleasant display a truncated version of the number is used, for example 1000000 is displayed as 1M.
 * Scaling coefficients are downloaded and parsed from a file in my google drive, if they can not be reached for some reason, the app will not go past "Loading..." screen.
-However, it is possible to enable debug mode in the editor and not rely of loading this file.
+However, it is possible to enable debug mode in the editor and not rely on loading this file.
-* I used this generated color pallete: http://paletton.com/#uid=75z0u0krZuehqDamtvNuGozzjjr
+* I used this generated color pallete: http://paletton.com/#uid=75z1w0krZuehqDamtvNuGozzjjr